adprl14/bioe-ml-winter2018/syllabus.md

 ## Important to know

 The best way to contact me outside of class is by email.
-Students should be aware that I may not promptly answer emails arriving after 10:30 PM or before 8:30 AM.
-Please plan on emailing me before 10:30 PM if it is possible.
+Students should be aware that I will not answer emails arriving after 10:30 PM or before 8:30 AM, and should not be counted on to answer emails immediately.
 I am happy to meet with students outside of class time to discuss questions or concerns.
 Please see me after class or contact me by email to set up an appointment.

 ## Expectations